 Securities and cash received as collateral for a securities lending agreement are not inactive moneys of the county or moneys of a county public library fund.
 The investment of cash collateral received pursuant to a securities lending agreement may be invested only in instruments specified by the investing authority in the written investment policy described in division (K) of this section.

 (8) Up to twenty-five per cent of the county's total average portfolio in either of the following investments:

 (a) Commercial paper notes issued by an entity that is defined in division (D) of section 1705.01 of the Revised Code and that has assets exceeding five hundred million dollars, to which notes all of the following apply:

 (i) The notes are rated at the time of purchase in the highest classification established by at least two nationally recognized standard rating services.

 (ii) The aggregate value of the notes does not exceed ten per cent of the aggregate value of the outstanding commercial paper of the issuing corporation.

 (iii) The notes mature not later than two hundred seventy days after purchase.

 No investment shall be made pursuant to division (A)(8) of this section unless the investing authority has completed additional training for making the investments authorized by division (A)(8) of this section.
-The type and amount of additional training shall be approved by the auditor of state and may be conducted by or provided under the supervision of the auditor of state.
+The type and amount of additional training shall be approved by the treasurer of state and may be conducted by or provided under the supervision of the treasurer of state.

 (9) Up to fifteen per cent of the county's total average portfolio in notes issued by corporations that are incorporated under the laws of the United States and that are operating within the United States, or by depository institutions that are doing business under authority granted by the United States or any state and that are operating within the United States, provided both of the following apply: